 There is a theory of immunity in Ayurveda called the beej-bhumi theory, which means “seed and land.”
 In this theory the body is compared to being the land and infection or “bugs” are like seeds.
-When the body is filled with toxins (ama) and lacking in natural new-beginnings-2immunity (ojas), the infection will spread easily because the ground will be fertile, just as fertile land will sprout many seeds.
+When the body is filled with toxins (ama) and lacking in natural immunity (ojas), the infection will spread easily because the ground will be fertile, just as fertile land will sprout many seeds.
 If digestion is strong, and ojas rather than ama predominate in the body, then the bugs that can cause an infection will not be able to take hold.

 Everyone is more susceptible to respiratory problems when the seasons are changing, especially in the autumn and early spring.
 This is because the body functions differently in each season.
 In the transition between the hot and cold seasons the agni (or digestive fire) can start to fluctuate dramatically which will create a fertile ground for diseases to sprout.
 For this reason it is important to adjust our diet and lifestyle according to the seasons.